 Except for educational purposes (making a presentation, shadowing, etc.), visitors will not be permitted in the building during regular school hours (7:45 A.M. to 3:15 P.M.).
-This includes past graduates, relatives, friends, etc. Parents are encouraged to schedule meetings with administration, prior to arrival at the respective schools.
+This includes past graduates, relatives, friends, etc., unless previous arrangements have been made with the Principal.
+Parents are encouraged to schedule meetings with administration, prior to arrival at the respective schools.
 High school students wanting to visit a former teacher must wait until after 3:15 P.M.
 All visitors are required to sign in and obtain a Visitor's Pass.